Mirage-Zero-Nine/applescript-launchbar-macos/README.md

 Can automatically detect your Wi-Fi status and switch from off to on or on to off.

 **Noticing that the device name is not the same in every machine, you have to check that yourself.**

+## Change English Input

+Can automatic change input source to English